railsuser2014/openobject-doc-book-en/2/2_4_Leads/2_4_Leads.rst

 To do that you should start with a list of leads in CSV format.
 If your prospects are provided in another format it's easy to convert them to the CSV format using Microsoft Excel or OpenOffice Calc.
 Open the leads list using the menu :menuselection:`CRM & SRM --> Sales -> Leads -> My Leads`.
 At the bottom of the list click on the :guilabel:`Import` link.
-Open ERP opens a form for importing the data.
+OpenERP opens a form for importing the data.

 .. figure:: images/crm_lead_import.png